You are here

 C

-- complete dominance search for term
+complete dominance search for term

 An allele* exhibits complete dominance* when its expression completely masks the presence of another allele at the same genetic locus.

-- Concentration search for term
+Concentration search for term

-The amount of solute present in a volume* of water or other solvent.
-For chemicals, common units for concentration* are weight*/volume percent, weight percent and molarity.
 For biologically active compounds such as antibodies or enzymes, concentrations are often reported in activity units/ml.
 Concentration of bacterial and cell cultures are often reported in cells / ml or colony forming units (CFU) per ml.

-- covalent bond search for term
+covalent bond search for term

 A chemical bond between two atoms in which the atoms completely share one or more pair of electrons.

-- Critical Angle search for term
+Critical Angle search for term

 in optics, the angle of incidence between a light ray and an interface above which the ray reflects completely instead of passing through the interface from one medium to the other.
-The complete reflecion of the light ray is referred to as total internal reflection.
+The complete reflection of the light ray is referred to as total internal reflection.

 With the Snell's Law equation solved for the angle of incidence: